-The Careers and Employability Service provides students with the information, advice and guidance they need before, during and after graduating from the University of Suffolk.
-The service is available to all current and prospective students, as well as to graduates of the University of Suffolk within three years of their graduation.
+The Careers and Employability Service helps students to explore, develop and shape their futures, the service is available to all current and prospective students, as well as to graduates of the University of Suffolk within three years of their graduation.

 We hold careers events and fairs, workshops and presentations which enable students and potential employers to network, and these events are arranged each academic year.

-Up-to-date information about jobs, internships and graduate careers is also available through the Online Jobs Board (with new jobs added every week), and our variety of social media accounts listed at the end of the page, check these useful career resources.
+Up-to-date information about jobs, internships and graduate careers is also available through the Online Jobs Board, and our variety of social media accounts listed at the end of the page, check these useful career resources.
 If you want to know more about internships, take a look at the stories from our students and graduates that have completed internships and Micro-Placements and the Employability Skills Student Poster competition.

 - Book your careers guidance appointment.